KubeRocketCI/docs/versioned_docs/version-3.10/api/keycloak.md

         <td>
           Secret is kubernetes secret name where the client's secret will be stored.
           Secret should have the following format: $secretName:secretKey.
-          If not specified, a client secret will be generated and stored in a secret with the name `keycloak-client-{metadata.name}-secret`.
+          If not specified, a client secret will be generated and stored in a secret with the name `keycloak-client-metadata.name-secret`.
           If keycloak client is public, secret property will be ignored.<br/>
         </td>
         <td>false</td>